jeremiak/us-senate-financial-disclosure-scraper/README.md

 ### Step 2 - Download reports

 Uses the `data/reports.json` file generated in step 1 to download a copy of all of the reports.
 Some reports are HTML files and some are scanned PDFs.

-**This step downloads each page of the PDF as an image but doesn't yet collapse them all into one file.**
+We download a copy so that we don't have to repeatedly hit the Senate's servers.

 ### Step 3 - Parse reports **(TODO)**